opencog/learn/run/2-word-pairs/README.md

   here; its `beta-pages` by default, but you can use any directory that you wish.

-* `pair-one.sh`: the actual sentence-splitting workhorse.
+* `pair-split-one.sh`: the actual sentence-splitting workhorse.
 It handles each text file, moving the file to a different directory when finished with it.
 Note that there are hard-coded paths in here, pointing to the sentence splitter.